jy-gh/RecentFiles/README.md

 ### Change the default changed within time period

-An increase in the time period from the default of 7 days will increase the number of results returned, while a decrease in the time period will increase performance and reduce the number of results returned.
+Expanding the time period from the default of 7 days will increase the number of results returned (potentially at the expense of performance), while shrinking the time period will reduce the number of results returned (and perhaps improve performance).

-See the [Workflow Configuration](#Workflow-Configuration) section for information on changing this value in the **Recent Files** workflow.
+See the [Workflow Configuration](#Workflow-Configuration) section for information on changing the `CHANGED_WITHIN` value in the **Recent Files** workflow.

 For the **recent_files** command-line utility, do the following: